dKenez/BestMLops/README.md

 app = FastAPI()

+# you can get rid of the two original endpoints if you want
 @app.get("/")
 def read_root():
     return {"Hello": "World"}

+# you can get rid of the two original endpoints if you want
 @app.get("/items/{item_id}")
 def read_item(item_id: int, q: Union[str, None] = None):
     return {"item_id": item_id, "q": q}